 For the previous entry in this series, click here.

 Rouen's merchants and sailors hoped that the pageant would build political support for trade with the Indies and colonization in America, and their hopes were soon realized.
 In 1555 Henri II commissioned a party of adventurers to establish a French colony in southern Brazil, near the site of present-day Rio de Janeiro.
-The settlement of "France Antarctique" survived for twelve years, and descriptions of its Native American neighbors inspired Michel de Montaigne to write his essay "Of Cannibals," an early exploration of the theme of the "noble savage" (parts of which found their way into Act II, Scene 1 of The Tempest).
-It seems possible that some of the kidnapped Tupi-Guaranis who participated in the 1550 pageant were brought to the new colony as guides and translators, though there is no certain documentary proof of their fate.
+The settlement of "France Antarctique" survived for twelve years, and descriptions of its Native American neighbors inspired Michel de Montaigne to write his essay "Of Cannibals," an early exploration of the theme of the "noble savage."
+(Parts of his theme found their way into Act II, Scene 1 of The Tempest).
+It seems possible that some of the kidnapped Tupi-Guaranis who participated in the 1550 pageant came to the new colony as guides and translators, though there is no certain documentary proof of their fate.

 For the next entry in this series, click here.